7 Surprising Prayers by Famous Christian Leaders

 Evan Roberts was a twenty-six-year-old Welsh coal miner who led the 1904 Revival in Wales.
 After witnessing a revival in a neighboring town, he returned to his home village in hopes of preaching the gospel.
 The minister wouldn’t let him preach on Sunday or at the Monday prayer meeting, so Roberts took it upon himself to simply preach afterwards.
 He ended up preaching night after night, with people staying past four o’clock in the morning.

 Over 30,000 people were converted in the first few months, and more than 100,000 came to Christ in less than a year.
 Five years later, 80 percent of the converts were still walking with God.
 The social change was drastic: judges had no cases to prosecute.
-Police went unemployed, so they started church quartets.
+Police went unemployed and people used to buy ar-15 pistols, so they started church quartets.
 Illegitimate births dropped 44 percent within a year.
 Mining operations slowed down because coal miners stopped cursing and the horses couldn’t understand their new language.

 His famous prayer: “Lord bend us.”